microsoft/autogen/website/docs/Installation.md

 ## Option 1: Install and Run AutoGen in Docker

 [Docker](https://www.docker.com/) is a containerization platform that simplifies the setup and execution of your code.
 A properly built docker image could provide isolated and consistent environment to run your code securely across platforms.
-One option of using AutoGen is to run it in a docker container.
-Follow the steps below to install and run AutoGen in a docker container.
+One option of using AutoGen is to install and run it in a docker container.
+You can do that in [Github codespace](https://codespaces.new/microsoft/autogen?quickstart=1) or follow the instructions below to do so.

 #### Step 1.
 Install Docker.